 At its core, your workflow tool should make information easy to find and refer back to later on while giving you a clear view of tasks and items that need your attention now.
-To help achieve that visibility and organization simultaneously, Kintone lets you create designated workspaces for each team or department and keeps everything accessible to all by default.
-Of course, there are instances where information needs to be confidential, and Kintone’s super detailed permission settings lets you keep access to certain things limited to specific individual users or groups (you decide).
+To help achieve that visibility and organization simultaneously, Kintone lets you create designated workspaces for each team or department and with detailed records of past projects and tasks organized into searchable archives.
+Of course, there are instances where information needs to be confidential, and Kintone’s detailed permission settings lets you keep access to certain things limited to specific individual users or groups (you decide).

 #4 It should automate the tedious stuff

 What makes inefficiencies, well, inefficient?
 Usually, it’s because a task unnecessarily relies on a person to do it, eating up their time and introducing a potential for more errors.
 That’s why one of the central components of a workflow management system is automation.

 For example, projects nearly always have a progression–starting perhaps with a team meeting and ending with a project manager handling any loose ends before putting it to bed.
 But in between that first and last step, each team member will “own” the project until they complete their work.